How does this medication work? What will it do for me?

 Fat redistribution: Over time, this medication may change how fat is distributed in your body and may change your body shape.
 You may notice increased fat in the upper back and neck, breast, around the back, chest, and stomach area; or loss of fat from the legs, arms, and face.
 The long-term effects of this are not known.

-Hypersensitivity reactions: This medication can cause serious hypersensitivity reactions.
+Hypersensitivity reactions: This medication can cause serious and sometimes fatal, hypersensitivity reactions.
 If you experience any of the following sets of symptoms, stop taking this medication and contact your doctor immediately:

 - nausea, vomiting, diarrhea, or abdominal pain